EticaAI/urn-resolver/README.md

 ### How to run local node

 The current implementation uses PHP.
-Tested with 7.4 and 8.1.
+Requires PHP >= 8.1 (no special dependencies, just rsync the files).

 ```bash
 # Get a copy